twishackaul/VR-Solar-System/README.md

 # VR-based-Solar-System
-Created a Vr-based Solar System using HTML, CSS & JavaScript with inbuilt a-frame.
+Created a Vr-based Solar System using HTML with inbuilt a-frame properties, CSS & JavaScript.